megame24/photography_portfolio/README.md

-# photography_portfolio-
+# photography_portfolio
-A content management based photography portfolio website.
+A photography portfolio web app that allows for easy management of content.
+With full CRUD capability.